vickneee/nodemovies-postgresql/README.md

 7. Now, when you send this request, it will include the Bearer token in the Authorization header, authorizing the request.

 ---

-1. Get Token from Login
+1. Create a new User

+2. Login with the new User to get the token

 ![Example Image](./public/1-GetTokenFromLogin.png)

-2. Make Global Variable
+3. Create a Global Variable

 ![Example Image](./public/2-MakeGlobalVariable.png)

-3. Use Global Variable
+4. Use the Global Variable in the Authorization Header

 ![Example Image](./public/3-UseGlobalVariable.png)

-4. Header with Authorization Bearer Token
+5. Use the Global Variable in the Authorization Header

 ![Example Image](./public/4-HeadersContainsAuthorizationToken.png)